-See "Send Wake-on-LAN Signal" for more information.
+See "Send Wake-on-LAN Signal" in the PC-Duo Master Guide for more information.

 Peer-to-peer connections

 When a computer with PC-Duo Master establishes a direct connection to a computer with PC-Duo Host, the connection that is established is a peer-to-peer connection.